xul76/A.L.I.E.N./README.md

 * Requirements
   * A basic understanding of TCP/IP Networking and/or Sockets, however minimal
-  * The Botan 2.0.1 library compiled on your device (takes ca. 5 minutes)
+  * The Botan 2.0.1 library compiled (takes ca. 5 minutes)

 * Supported Systems
   * Windows